outfielddigital/konstrukt-demo/README.md

 A repositories section is added with a comments collection to allow full management of all comments regardless of which blog post they are associated with.

-## How to use

-Pull the source for the project and launch the `Konstrukt.Demo.Web` project.
-You can access the back office at `/umbraco` with admin credentials beign `admin@admin.com` / `password1234`.

 ## Requirements

 The demo uses a SQL Local DB file for SQL 2019 so you'll need to [make sure you have the 2019 LocalDB files installed](https://docs.microsoft.com/en-us/sql/database-engine/configure-windows/sql-server-express-localdb?view=sql-server-ver15#installation-media).
 If you have multiple versions of LocalDB installed you might need to create a new Local DB named instance explicitly stating the version (15.0 == SQL 2019)